percona/pmm/docs/setting-up/server/docker.md

 !!! note alert alert-primary ""
     The tags used here are for the current release.
 Other [tags] are available.

+!!! seealso alert alert-info "See also"
+    [Easy-install script]
 ## Before you start

 - Install [Docker] 1.12.6 or higher.